 There are countless destinations you can visit in this world which means you may not have a chance to visit the same place twice.
 It’s a good idea to make the most of any trip, especially if it takes you 10+ hours of travel to get there.
 We try to fit in as many key places in our itineraries for the regions we are exploring, but we just can’t include all of them given our set timeframe.

-If you’re joining us on the Chile & Argentina Wine Tour, we’ve compiled a few ideas of how you can extend your stay and soak up as much of Argentina as possible!
+As a food, wine, and beer tour company, we of course highly recommend checking out Argentina’s fantastic wine and cuisine.
+Whether you are joining us on the Chile & Argentina Wine Tour or not, we’ve compiled a few ideas of how you can extend your stay and soak up as much of Argentina as possible!

 Where to go and what to do in Argentina: